-INDUSTRIAL TECHNOLOGY (ENGINEERING)
+INDUSTRIAL TECHNOLOGY (ENGINEERING & ELECTRONICS)

-The Engineering focus area provides opportunities for students to develop knowledge, understanding and skills in relation to engineering and its associated industries.
+This combined focus area provides opportunities for students to develop knowledge, understanding and skills in relation to both engineering and electronics and their associated industries.

-Core module 1 develop knowledge and skills in the use of materials, tools and techniques related to structures and mechanisms.
-These are enhanced and further developed through the study of specialist module 2 in:
+Core modules will develop student skills in the use of materials, tools and techniques related to structures, mechanisms, and electronic technologies.
+These are enhanced and further developed through the study of specialist modules in:

-- Control Systems - Alternative Energy.
+- Control Systems

+- Alternative Energy

+- Electronic Devices & Applications